manzxxx/Skycoin/README.md

-Funcoin
+Skycoin
 ================================

-What is Funcoin?
+What is Skycoin?

 Funcoin is a clone of Litecoin I made as part of a Youtube series documenting the process.
 [Series Playlist](https://www.youtube.com/playlist?list=PLHWfvuRy-9gdCv2oD_Ywd0swNF3N8mXt-&disable_polymer=true)

-Funcoin properties:
+Skycoin properties:

 -Initial reward of 20 coins